fbpixelClomid and IUI: How They Work Together for Fertility | Thomson Medical

 Clomid (clomiphene citrate) is an oral medication primarily prescribed to stimulate ovulation in women experiencing infertility due to irregular or absent ovulation.

-It is a selective oestrogen receptor modulator (SERM), which works by encouraging the body to release hormones necessary for ovulation, thereby increasing the chances of pregnancy.
+It is a selective oestrogen receptor modulator (SERM), which works by encouraging the body to release hormones necessary for ovulation, thereby supporting ovulation in individuals who experience irregular or absent ovulation

 How does Clomid work?